PIG 1.8 Documentation

-PIG is also automation-friendly by design: consistent parameter styles, clear error messages, and safe guards like --dry-run for high-risk operations.
+PIG is also automation-friendly by design: consistent parameter styles, clear error messages, preview switches like --plan, and confirmation steps.

 Please note: for extension installation, pig is not a mandatory component.
 You can still use apt/dnf package managers to directly access the Pigsty PGSQL repository.